jarafranco/jarafranco/README.md

 I'm Franco Jara, front-end developer.
 I work with React and I love new challenges!

-I'm currently working on Wordpress, but I'm looking for jobs with React, because I love it and I want new challenges.

-#### My values 🌟

-- Responsibility
-- Always I want to learn something new
-- Commitment to the project
+I'm currently working on Laravel at easytechgreen.
+-- Open to freelance fullstack projects with Laravel and React, but also to learn new technologies --

 #### My skills

+- Laravel
 - React
 - Redux
 - Bootstrap